React-admin With Shadcn UI

 React-admin is a design-agnostic framework adaptable to any design system.
 We’ve already documented how to integrate react-admin with various UI libraries in a previous article: Using React-Admin With Your Favorite UI Library.

-library, we're going a step further by making Shadcn a first-class citizen in the react-admin ecosystem.
+With the B&W theme and the shadcn-admin-kit library, we’re going a step further by making Shadcn a first-class citizen in the react-admin ecosystem.
 Look for more Shadcn UI components in the future, as we continue to build a rich ecosystem around react-admin.